Gabrieltgaldino/NRG_QT/docs/source/index.rst

 Install from scratch:
 ---------------------

-:doc:`/installation/installation_index`
+:doc:`/installation/prerequisites/index`
     This will guide you on how to install Pymol and NRGSuite

 Only install the plugin:
 ------------------------

 :doc:`/installation/nrgsuite_qt/nrgsuite`
-    Instructions on how to install NRGSuite if you already have PyMOL
+    Instructions to install NRGSuite if you already have PyMOL

 Looking for examples or inspiration?
 ------------------------------------

 :doc:`/case_studies/eph4`
-    Useful if looking to study protein-ligand interactions :doc:`/case_studies/spike`
+    Useful if studying protein-ligand interactions

+:doc:`/case_studies/spike`
-    Useful if looking to study protein-protein interactions
+    Useful if studying protein-protein interactions